esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 While the 1st solution is a general purpose, balanced configuration, the 2nd solution might be better suited for applications that need a low latency channel for high priority tasks.

-This mechanism guarantees maximum flexibility, enabling the user to adapt the DMA subsystem to its requirements, both in terms of area and performance.
+This mechanism guarantees **maximum flexibility**, enabling the user to adapt the DMA subsystem to its requirements, both in terms of area and performance.
 <br>

 #### Interrupts

 If enabled, a transaction interrupt is raised every time a DMA transaction is completed.
-Due to architectural limitations, there is only a single transaction done signal for the whole DMA subsystem.
+However, due to architectural limitations, there is only a single transaction done signal for the entire DMA subsystem.

-In order to allow the user to identify which channel raised the transaction interrupt, an interrupt flag register system has been developed.
-It works in this way: when the DMA channel has completed the transaction and the interrupt enable register is correctly set, the transaction IFR is set to 1.
-This register has been developed to be cleared once read: this mechanism is very handy because it removes the need for an additional register write.
+To allow users to identify which channel raised the transaction interrupt, an **interrupt flag register** system has been developed.
+Here's how it works: when a DMA channel completes its transaction and the interrupt enable register is correctly set, the transaction **IFR** (Interrupt Flag Register) is set.
+This register is designed to be cleared automatically once read, which is convenient as it eliminates the need for an additional register write.

-The transaction interrupt handler takes advantage of this mechanism to identify the channel that raised the interrupt: as soon as an IFR is read high, it launches the de-facto handler, which can be redefined by the user [LINK ALLA SEZIONE HAL].
+The transaction interrupt handler leverages this mechanism to identify the channel that raised the interrupt.
+As soon as an IFR is read as high, it triggers the actual handler, which can be redefined by the user [LINK TO HAL SECTION].

-It could happen that a channel raises an interrupt while the CPU is processing a previous interrupt of another channel: this is not an issue, because the IFR will stay set until the CPU reads its content.
-The only issue is that this situation will cause an additional delay to the execution of the application.
+It is possible that a channel could raise an interrupt while the CPU is processing a previous interrupt from another channel.
+This is not an issue because the IFR will remain set until the CPU reads its content.
+However, this situation could introduce additional delay to the execution of the application.

-For this reason, the handler implemented by the user should be as short as possible.
+For this reason, the handler implemented by the user should be as brief as possible.

 #### Data FIFOs configuration

 Each DMA channel uses FIFOs to buffer the data to be read & written, which is crucial for mitigating the combined delays from the system bus and the DMA subsystem bus.
-The size of the FIFOs is parametric and is, by default, the same across all channels.
+The **size of the FIFOs is parametric** and is, by default, the same across all channels.

 Some applications can benefit from larger FIFOs because it allows for more values to be buffered in situations where the bus is heavily utilized or the target peripheral, such as the SPI, is too slow.
 On the other hand, other applications might not require such large FIFOs, so area can be saved by reducing its size.